pmeinhardt/fb-sec/README.md

     * a *private key*, which has to be kept secret,
     * and a *public key*, which can be published anywhere.
   * A message encrypted with a user's public key, can only be decrypted with the corresponding private key.

+This means, that not even Facebook (nor anyone else except the person you're writing to) can read your messages.

 Currently fb-sec uses the [RSA](http://en.wikipedia.org/wiki/RSA_\(algorithm\)) asymmetric key algorithm.